leela2299/Git_Project/README.md

 # Git_Project

-this project provides the  specific facts about a local git repository
+This project provides the  specific facts about a local git repository